 Discussion

-In this study, we asked how familiarity and sensory evidence affects human face recognition and what neural mechanisms underlie these effects in a naturalistic face categorization paradigm.
+In this study, we asked how familiarity and sensory evidence affects human face recognition and what neural mechanisms underlie these effects in a naturalistic face discrimination paradigm.
 In particular, we asked how feed-forward and feedback mechanisms in brain contribute to the processing of faces ranging from unfamiliar to personally familiar, and even one’s own face.
 To address these questions, we designed a decision making task and investigated how manipulating the sensory evidence affected the neural processing of familiar versus unfamiliar faces.
-Varying the amount of sensory evidence allowed us to systematically measure the changes in perceptual performance and the dynamics of information processing for faces, helping us pinpoint how feedback and feed-forward mechanisms play a role in recognizing different faces.
+This experimental paradigm allowed us to not only measure changes in behavioral performance under different levels of perceptual uncertainty, but also helped us investigate how feedback and feedforward information processing evolved during face processing.

 Our behavioral results support previous studies of familiar face recognition, where subjects’ performance for familiar faces were more robust to noise (low sensory evidence) compared to unfamiliar (control) and famous faces.
 Note that although subjects performed a two-alternative task (familiar vs. unfamiliar), and were not cued about different levels of face familiarity, we could clearly observe the effect of different familiar faces.
-For example, subjects were accurate in recognizing personally familiar and self faces even when the sensory evidence was the lowest compared to similar condition for control and famous faces, where the subjects’ performance was close to chance.
+For example, subjects were accurate in discriminating personally familiar and self faces even when the sensory evidence was the lowest compared to similar condition for control and famous faces, where the subjects’ performance was close to chance.
 One question might be why perceptual performance of subjects in our study is not also high for famous faces compared to other familiar faces categories, and even control faces.
 One possible answer is that subjects are more accurate and quicker in personally familiar face recognition because they have been life-long exposed to personally familiar faces where all possible variations of personally familiar faces have already been experienced by subjects.
 This is not the case for famous faces where people only see a two-dimensional image of them in the media.
 This makes the famous face recognition highly dependent on 2D visual features which can be distorted by adding noise to the image, as in our experiment.
 This increases the uncertainty for subjects to decide if the noisy famous face image was a familiar or unfamiliar face.
 This stimulus manipulation makes the famous faces “less-familiar” or “rather unfamiliar” to subjects.